Spatial planning &

 Spatial Planning and Land Use Management Act 16 of 2013

-Spatial Planning and Land Use Management Act or SPLUMA aims to provide for a uniform, effective and comprehensive system of spatial planning and land use management in South Africa.
-SPLUMA provides for spatial planning in Chapters 2 – 4 and for land use management in chapter 5.
+The Spatial Planning and Land Use Management Act (SPLUMA) establishes a uniform, effective, and comprehensive system for spatial planning and land use management in South Africa.
+Spatial planning is covered in Chapters 2 to 4, while Chapter 5 focuses on land use management.

 SPLUMA develops a spatial planning system whereby: